marzeq/marzeq/README.md

 ### Hi there 👋

-## I am an advanced Python🐍 developer (3 years of experience), advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java☕.
+## I am an advanced Python🐍 developer, advanced-intermediate in JavaScript & TypeScript and begginer-intermediate in Java☕.

-### 🎉 My Goals for the second half of 2021 are:
+### 🎉 My goals for the second half of 2021 are:
 - Contributing more to the open source community
 - Learn Svelte and Sapper, and create a big project with it (what I'm doing right now)
 - Learn the basics of C++
-- Learn modern HTML+CSS which I'm currently trrrible at
+- Learn modern HTML+CSS which I'm currently terrible at

 ---